 For this Day of Service, JLW selected projects that aligned with our mission and improved the community through the effective action of trained volunteers.

 We proudly partnered with:

-Capital Area Food Bank L Street Mobile Marketplace – Volunteers will work with the L Street Mobile Marketplace, which is hosted by the Capital Area Food Bank in partnership with the Mt.
+Capital Area Food Bank L Street Mobile Marketplace – Volunteers worked with the L Street Mobile Marketplace, which is hosted by the Capital Area Food Bank in partnership with the Mt.
 Vernon Triangle Community Improvement District, Unity Healthcare, and the DC Greens Fruit and Vegetable Prescription program, to provide high-need communities in the Mt.
 Vernon and NOMA neighborhoods with access to seasonal fresh produce, nutrition education, and wrap-around health services.

-A Wider Circle – Volunteers will help with Silver Spring-based A Wider Circle’s Neighbor-to-Neighbor program, which provides basic needs items, including furniture, linens, kitchen items, and toys, by sorting donations to ensure A Wider Circle is only redistributing items in dignity condition (free from obvious damage or defect), stocking showrooms, and assisting clients in selecting items to take home.
+A Wider Circle – Volunteers helped with Silver Spring-based A Wider Circle’s Neighbor-to-Neighbor program, which provides basic needs items, including furniture, linens, kitchen items, and toys, by sorting donations to ensure A Wider Circle is only redistributing items in dignity condition (free from obvious damage or defect), stocking showrooms, and assisting clients in selecting items to take home.
 On a single day, a group of volunteers can help A Wider Circle fully furnish between 20 and 30 homes.

 Please direct any questions about the Day of Service to firstname.lastname@example.org.